ovh/docs/pages/cloud/private-cloud/vrops_introduction/guide.en-gb.md

 ## Requirements

 - Be an administrative contact of your [Hosted Private Cloud infrastructure](https://www.ovhcloud.com/en-gb/enterprise/products/hosted-private-cloud/) to receive login credentials
-- Have a user account with access to vROPS (created in the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB))
+- Have a user account with access to vSphere and vROPS (created in the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB))

 ## Instructions